Inner Header Media

 How to Play Box Hide and Seek

 Hide a favorite toy inside the box and encourage your baby to find it.
-You can make it a bit more challenging by partially covering the toy with a cloth.
-As they search for the toy, cheer them on to build their confidence.
+You can partially cover the toy to increase curiosity and challenge.

 Cognitive Benefits: Problem-Solving and Memory

-This game teaches problem-solving as your baby figures out how to find the hidden object.
-It also strengthens memory as they begin to remember where objects are hidden and anticipate outcomes based on prior experiences.
+This game strengthens early problem-solving skills as babies learn to search for hidden objects.
+It also supports memory development as they begin to remember where things are placed.

 Game 4: Box Rolling and Chasing